livewire/docs/source/docs/state-management.blade.md

 --- | ---
 Automatically available inside the component's Blade view (similar to mailables). | Must be passed to Blade view via the `render` method.
 Can be used for data-binding (`public $foo;` can be bound via `wire:model="foo"`). | Cannot be referenced by `wire:model`.
-Are sent back and forth with every network request (increase network paylaod). | Are stored in your app's cache between requests (don't increase network payload).
+Are sent back and forth with every network request (increase network payload). | Are stored in your app's cache between requests (don't increase network payload).
 Cannot store sensitive data. (any information stored in them will be visible to JavaScript). | Can store sensitive data (Because data is stored in backend cache).
 They MUST be of PHP type: `null`, `string`, `numeric`, or `array` (because JavaScript has to be able to understand them) | Can be any type of data.
 Including Eloquent models and collections.